 Perhaps you’re interested in losing weight, or maybe you’re trying to reset your healthy eating and gain more natural energy.

-But following the Whole30 can be – well – challenging.
+But following the Whole30 can be – well – challenging, especially long term.
 Not only are you eliminating major food groups from your daily meals, but the diet’s specifications often require you to make your meals from scratch.
 For those who lead a busy life, it can be difficult to find time to shop for and cook meals compliant with the Whole30.

 Whole30 Food Delivery Services with Nationwide Coverage

-Although online meal-delivery services abound, there aren’t many that are entirely dedicated to the Whole30 program.
+Although online meal-delivery services abound, there aren’t many that are dedicated to the Whole30 program and its specific philosophy and dietary requirement.
 If you’ve been searching for Whole30 meal delivery but have been coming up short, don’t worry!
-There are, in fact, companies that will ship grain, dairy, sugar, and legume-free meals to any home or business address in the United States.
+There are, in fact, companies that will ship grain, dairy, sugar, and legume-free Whole30 meals to any home or business address in the United States.